article

 Occupation context

-RoleMath maps Data Analyst to SOC 15-2051 context in this packet, labeled Business Intelligence Analysts.
+RoleMath maps Data Analyst to SOC 15-2051 context in this analysis, labeled Business Intelligence Analysts, whose BLS wage is published under Data Scientists (SOC 15-2051).
 The mapped BLS context is $120,230 national median annual wage, 33.5% projected employment change, and 23.4 thousand annual openings.
 Those figures are occupation-family context, not project outcomes.

-The adjacent roles in the packet explain why project framing matters.
+The adjacent roles in the sample explains why project framing matters.
 Support and project coordination samples have their own skill language.
 Cybersecurity and SOC samples add security, SIEM, incident response, and threat language.
 A data project can borrow a domain, but it should still prove data analyst work: cleaning, querying, visualization, caveats, and decision support.

 What this page will not claim